wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/intro-portals/includes/4-overview-portal-templates.md

 There are a number of portal templates available when provisioning a Power Apps portal in a Common Data Service environment with Dynamics 365 apps installed.
-The Portal from blank is the only option available to Common Data Service environments with no first-party Dynamics 365 apps installed.
+The Portal from blank is the only option available to Common Data Service environments without any first-party Dynamics 365 apps installed.

 ## Custom template